racket/racket/racket/src/README.txt

     compiling ".zo" files, creating launchers, or building documentation.

+    For a `--prefix` build, unless `--enable-sharezo` is specified, "compiled" directories containin ".zo" files are moved from "share" to "lib" as the last step of installation.
+(The "config.rktd" file is updated so that `current-compile-file-roots` is initialized to find the relocated ".zo" files.)
+For Racket BC, ".zo" files are architecture-independent, and `--enable-sharezo`
+    was the default installation mode through Racket version 8.0.
+To prepare additional packages (i.e., package that are not included with the source distribution) in installation scope without `--enable-sharezo`, then it's easiest to first install in-place, then configure and install again for a `--prefix` build; that way, the packages installed in-place will get carried along, and their "compiled" directories will be moved appropriately.

     If the installation fails because the target directory cannot be created, or because the target directory is not the one you want, then you can try repeating step 4 after running `configure` again